Kurento/kurento/source/Architecture.rst

-and it is fed into a filter performing specific processing on it (e.g. augmenting the media, recognizing objects of faces through computer vision, adding subtitles, modifying the color palette, etc.) At the end of the pipeline an element called ‘’HttpEndpoint’’ adapts the media and sends it as an HTTP answer upon client requests.
+and it is fed into a filter performing specific processing on it (e.g. augmenting the media, recognizing objects of faces through computer vision, adding subtitles, modifying the color palette, etc.) At the end of the pipeline an element called :rom:cls:`HttpGetEndpoint` adapts the media and sends it as an HTTP answer upon client requests.
 This basic pipeline can be modified by the developer adding additional elements at wish, which can be done creating the server-side application logic.